-One of the major sea spots in the Kaga area, the Katano sand beach is set in a quaint cove, surrounded by lush vegetation of pine trees and often visited by roaming cats and diverse species of birds.
-Not so crowded in summertime, it is very popular destination among the locals for sea bathing and paddling.
-At every season, it provides wonderful sunsets that can be admired from inside the sea side café.
+One of the major sea spots in the Kaga area, the Katano sand beach is set in a quaint cove, surrounded by lush pine trees and often visited by roaming cats and diverse species of birds.
+Not so crowded in summertime, it is a very popular destination among the locals for sea bathing and paddling.
+In every season, it provides wonderful sunsets that can be admired from inside the sea side café.

 Sea side café Umibouzu

-Originally founded by a Zen master in 717 and rebuilt during the Edo period after having suffered multiple harms and destructions, Natadera is one of Japan’s most famous Buddhist temples outside Kyoto and one of many Mount Hakusan worshiping religious facilities in the area.
+Originally founded by a Zen master in 717 and rebuilt during the Edo Period after having suffered harm and destruction multiple times, Natadera is one of Japan’s most famous Buddhist temples outside Kyoto and one of many Mount Hakusan worshiping religious facilities in the area.
 Highlights of the visit include the striking carved cliff over an inner pond, the sacred cave symbolizing the mother’s womb and the Buddhist concept of reincarnation, a very unusual three-fold pagoda and a delightful promenade over the surrounding hills.
-The sparkling colors of the site in autumn makes it a major sightseeing spot nationwide in November.
+The vivid colors of the site in autumn make it a major sightseeing spot nationwide in November.

-Set inside a natural forest, this traditional style houses village proposes many hands-on activities covering a wide range of local handicrafts techniques such as pottery, silk-dyeing and even making soba noodles.
-In all, around 50 different hands-on are available.
-A restaurant and several souvenir shops that propose various traditional arts and crafts items from Ishikawa are also available on the site.
+Set inside a natural forest, this craft village with traditional style houses offers many hands-on activities covering a wide range of local handicraft techniques such as pottery, silk-dyeing, and even making soba noodles.
+In all, around 50 different hands-on crafts are available.
+A restaurant and several souvenir shops that sell various traditional arts and crafts items from Ishikawa are also available on the site.

-Inside a building designed as a traditional castle, on the second floor, is Japan Origami Museum.
-The biggest origami folded paper museum in the country, this facility permanently displays a large collection of more than 50,000 original origami creations of various sizes.
+Inside a building designed as a traditional castle, on the second floor, is the Japan Origami Museum.
+The biggest origami museum in the country, this facility permanently displays a large collection of more than 50,000 original origami creations of various sizes.

-On the first floor is a large store specialized in Japanese traditional sweets and confectionery.
-Both the origami museum and the confectionery space propose hands-on corners.
+On the first floor is a large store specializing in Japanese sweets and confectionery.
+Both the origami museum and the confectionery space offer hands-on corners.

 A specialized store displaying the largest collection of Kutani porcelains in the Hokuriku region including some works considered as national treasures.
 Potter’s wheel and paintings hands-on workshops are also available.

 Set in a typically Japanese/western style 12,000 ㎡, building, this facility has acquired a comprehensive collection of about 500 car models from different countries.
-This is simply the biggest automobile museum in all Japan, displaying its huge collection through corners arranged by periods, types of cars and makers.
-Highlights from the collection include vintage cars, luxury models such as Rolls Royce’s, Japanese commercial and sport cars as well as popular vehicles from Europe.
+This is the biggest automobile museum in all Japan, displaying its huge collection through corners arranged by periods, types of cars and makers.
+Highlights from the collection include vintage cars, luxury models such as Rolls-Royces, Japanese commercial and sports cars as well as popular vehicles from Europe.
 The museum also has an international and quite delightful collection of men urinals you should definitely check-out.

-This small size leisure park proposes various “udon” noodles specialized restaurants, a tea house, a souvenir shop and an exhibition hall displaying local traditional crafts such as Yamanaka lacquerware.
-But the main attraction of the park are the numerous rabbits freely roaming around pet animal statues to the delight of the children.
+This small size leisure park has various “udon” noodles specialized restaurants, a tea house, a souvenir shop, and an exhibition hall displaying local traditional crafts such as Yamanaka lacquerware.
+The main attractions of the park, however, are the numerous rabbits freely roaming around pet animal statues to the delight of the children.

 Kenmin no Mori is a leisure facility located in the Kaga mountain recesses.
-Surrounded with splendid natural sceneries, the whole area is very popular among touring and hiking enthusiasts.
+Surrounded by splendid natural sceneries, the whole area is very popular with touring and hiking enthusiasts.